hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 Make sure you can access the overcloud Horizon dashboard.
 To do this, follow the steps below:

-1. From the seed, export the undercloud passwords.
+1. From the seed, export the undercloud passwords:

 		. /root/tripleo/tripleo-overcloud-passwords

-2. Export the undercloud users.
+2. Export the undercloud users:

 		TE_DATAFILE=/root/tripleo/ce_env.json . /root/tripleo/tripleo-incubator/overcloudrc

-3. Assign the overcloud IP address to a variable.
+3. Assign the overcloud IP address to a variable:

 		OVERCLOUD_IP=$(jq '.overcloud.endpointhost' /root/tripleo/ce_env.json)